bachya/cliutils/README.md

 ### Logging

-Often, it's desirable to log messages as they appear to your user. `messaging` makes this a breeze by allowing you to attach and detach Logger instances at will.
+Often, it's desirable to log messages as they appear to your user. `Messaging` makes this a breeze by allowing you to attach and detach Logger instances at will.

 For instance, let's say you wanted to log a few messages to both your user's STDOUT and to `file.txt`: